JDSecDef/JDSecDef.github.io/_posts/2021-12-22-AD-Module-Without-RSAT.md

 ![useful image]({{ https://jdsecdef.github.io/ }}/assets/ADRSATdll.png)

-Then import the DLL as a module using the following command:
+Then import the DLL as a module using the following command:</P>

 <pre><code>Import-Module .\Microsoft.ActiveDirectory.Management.dll</code></pre>